-The following study plan summarizes the courses and credit distribution for the Masters of Science (MS) in Mechatronics Engineering.
+The following study plan summarizes the courses and credit distribution for the Master of Science (MS) in Mechatronics Engineering.
 The following study plan serves as a roadmap for a smooth progression toward graduation.

-Course # Title Credits Prerequisites: ENGR 600 Engineering Research Methods 3 MECA 690 Capstone Research Project (non-thesis option) 3 ENGL 217 MECA 695A Thesis I (thesis option) 3 Co-req: ENGL 217 MECA 695B Thesis II (thesis option) 3 MECA 695A MECA 6xx Technical Elective I 3 MECA 6xx Technical Elective II 3 MECA 6xx Technical Elective III (non-thesis option) 3 MECA 6xx Technical Elective IV (non-thesis option) 3
+Course # Title Credits Prerequisites: ENGR 600 Engineering Research Methods 3 MECA 690 ECA 690 Capstone Research Project (non-thesis option) ENGL 217 MECA 695A Thesis I (thesis option) 3 Co-req: ENGL 217 MECA 695B Thesis II (thesis option) 3 MECA 695A MECA 6xx Technical Elective I 3 MECA 6xx Technical Elective II 3 MECA 6xx Technical Elective III (non-thesis option) 3 MECA 6xx Technical Elective IV (non-thesis option) 3

 The research methodology course is mandated by the MEHE.
 This course must be taken by all MS bound students.
-However the specific experiences organized around the general topics may be tailored to meet program's need.
+However, the specific experiences organized around the general topics may be tailored to meet the program's need.
 The description of the Engineering required course is described below.

-ENGR 600 Engineering Research Methods 3(3,0) This course in ntroduces students to quantitative and qualitative me thods for engaging in meaningfu I research.
-The student, at the end of the course, will attain skills in research inte nt and design, methodology and technique, format and presentation, and data ma nagement.
-Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be develo pped.
-In particular, the student v vill be able to develop a hypothesis about a rese arch problem and develop relate ed questions; frame the problem with the correct rese arch methodology; collect data that accurately addresses the research proble em; measure the of a solution methodology; analyze data to make in provide techr nical documentation of all the phases of a research n project; evaluate feasibility of research proposals; and present data to support de ecisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course introduces students to quantitative and qualitative methods fo in meaningfu I research.
+The student, at the end of the course, will attain skills in research inte nt and design, methodology and technique, format and presentation, and data ma inagement.
+Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be develop- oped.
+In particular, will be able to develop a hypothesis about a rese · · develop related questions; frame the problem with the correct research methodology collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decision • nical documentation of all the phases of a research , research proposals; and present data to support de ecisions in front of stakeholders

-MECA 690 Capstone Research Project 3(3, 0) A capstone cou A capstone course requires group work in one of the emphasis areas offered by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and cu minated in a formal written and oral report (refer to college guidelines related to gradu ation projects structure and content).
-Prerequisite e: ENGL 217.
+MECA 690 Capstone Research Project 3(3, 0) A capstone cou rse requires group work in one of the emphasis a reas offered by the Department.
+Th Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to gradu ation project's structure and content).
+Prerequisit e: FNGL 217.